nyang01/VoiceAIAgent/README.md

 > **"What's on my schedule tomorrow?"** — She tells you.
 > **"What's the weather in London?"** — She looks it up and tells you.

 Layla is a voice AI **agent**, not a chatbot.
 She doesn't tell you how to do things — she does them.
 Real emails sent.
 Real calendar events created.
 Real-time web answers.
-All through natural voice conversation.
+All through natural voice conversation — just keep talking until you say "Goodbye".

 Built for the [GDG London "Build with AI x IWD 2026" Hackathon](https://gdg-london-hackathon.vercel.app/).